CSCfi/csc-user-guide/docs/accounts/billing.md

 ### Compute billing

-In contrast to Puhti, on Mahti resources are used and billed per node in all normal partitions.
+In contrast to Puhti, in Mahti resources are used and billed per node in all normal partitions.
 In the interactive partition, which can be used for interactive work, as well as for small scale pre- and postprocessing, the usage is billed per CPU core.
 Memory is not billed separately.